bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 =======

 BokehJS is the in-browser client-side runtime library that users of Bokeh ultimately interact with.
-This library is written primarily in CoffeeScript and is one of the unique things about the Bokeh plotting system.
+This library is written primarily in TypeScript and is one of the unique things about the Bokeh plotting system.

 .. _devguide_bokehjs_motivations: